enkidevs/curriculum/spreadsheets/tips-and-tricks/tips-and-tricks-part-1/find-and-select-functions.md

 category: how to
 ---

-# Find and select functions faster
+# Find and Select Functions Faster

 ---